Urban canyon

-An urban canyon (also known as a street canyon) is a place where the street is flanked by buildings on both sides creating a canyon-like environment, evolved etymologically from the Canyon of Heroes in Manhattan.
+An urban canyon (also known as a street canyon or skyscraper canyon) is a place where the street is flanked by buildings on both sides creating a canyon-like environment, evolved etymologically from the Canyon of Heroes in Manhattan.
 Such human-built canyons are made when streets separate dense blocks of structures, especially skyscrapers.
 Other examples include the Magnificent Mile in Chicago, Los Angeles' Wilshire Boulevard corridor, Toronto's Financial District, and Hong Kong's Kowloon and Central districts.

 Urban canyons affect various local conditions, including temperature, wind, light, air quality, and radio reception, including satellite navigation signals.

 Geometry and classification

 Ideally an urban canyon is a relatively narrow street with tall, continuous buildings on both sides of the road.
 But now the term urban canyon is used more broadly, and the geometrical details of the street canyon are used to categorize them.
 The most important geometrical detail about a street canyon is the ratio of the canyon height (H) to canyon width (W), H/W, which is defined as the aspect ratio.
 The value of the aspect ratio can be used to classify street canyons as follows: